 Add the atmosphere of a university town and the hospitality and charm of a small city and you have Salamanca.
 Declared a UNESCO World Heritage Site in 1988, Salamanca is the most important university city in Spain and is known for its contributions to Spanish language education.

-The program is closely linked to the academic and social life of the Universidad de Salamanca (USAL), the oldest university in Spain and one of the most prestigious in Europe.
-Learn alongside your Spanish peers by enrolling in at least one class at USAL or the Universidad Pontificia de Salamanca (UPSA).
+The program allows you to be involed in the academic and social life of the Universidad de Salamanca (USAL), the oldest university in Spain and one of the most prestigious in Europe.
+Learn alongside your Spanish peers by enrolling at USAL or the Universidad Pontificia de Salamanca (UPSA).
 Regardless of your major, you may combine your interests in linguistic and cultural proficiency with your academic pursuits.

 Salamanca will also be your classroom.
 Get involved in activities like soccer games with local students, movie nights, language exchange gatherings with local students, salsa and flamenco dance lessons, and local theater performances that will enrich your academic experience in Salamanca.
 You may also try out for official university sports teams that compete against other Spanish universities in sports such as soccer, volleyball, and rugby.
 Welcome to study abroad!